 Likewise, Lefkowitz said he has tried marketing his services on Avvo, but it hasn’t been overwhelmingly helpful.
 Hackman said about 60 percent of her firm’s clients come from workshops and the rest typically hear about the firm by word of mouth.
 She said this approach works in part because her firm serves a rural region-15 counties in the middle of the state.

 Written By Lizzy McLellan from The Legal Intelligencer.
 The oldest law journal in the United States, The Legal Intelligencer delivers in-depth analysis and coverage of legal issues that go beyond the headlines.

-Learn more about your legal options in Pennsylvania, by contacting well established Family Law Attorney Larry Lefkowitz, by phone (215) 750-9202 or go to www.larrythelawyer.com to schedule a case evaluation.
+Learn more about your legal options in Pennsylvania, by contacting well established Family Law Attorney Larry Lefkowitz, by phone or text on (215) 750-9202 or go to www.larrythelawyer.com to schedule a case evaluation.
 I offer a reasonable fixed rate and only charge you for the services you need.
-Call me today to learn more about how I can make a difference for you.
+Call or text me today to learn more about how I can make a difference for you.